 7 Low-Waste Grocery Shopping Tips

 1. Bring the Reusables

 Ditch the plastic produce bags and bring your own reusable options instead.
-Also bring reusable tote bags to pack your food in so you can avoid using the plastic bags at the grocery store.
-By making these small changes, you’ll prevent a lot of waste from sitting in a landfill.
-(Plus, reusable bags just look cuter!)
+You can also bring reusable tote bags to pack your food in so you can avoid using plastic bags.

 2. Avoid Plastic Whenever You Can